 The Hastings Queer History Collective

-Community-led initiative preserving and sharing the LGBTQ+ history of Hastings.
+A community-led project uncovering and sharing the LGBTQ+ history of Hastings.

 About

-The Hastings Queer History Collective is a group of dedicated volunteers committed to collecting, preserving, and sharing the queer history of Hastings and the surrounding areas.
+The Hastings Queer History Collective is a group of dedicated volunteers committed to collecting, preserving and sharing the queer history of Hastings and the surrounding areas.

 Originally formed in early 2020 to support Hastings Museum & Art Gallery in enhancing the visibility of queer history embedded in their collections, they have since worked on multiple LGBTQIA+ heritage and history projects.
 Their goal is to create a more inclusive and accepting community for everyone.